 When I write a post I always decide what it is I’m going to tell you- and then I tell you only that.

-I brain dump everything on to the page, then I repeatedly edit and cull until it’s very concise, then I sort out the structure, grammar and syntax later.
+I brain dump everything on the page, then I repeatedly edit and cull until it’s very concise, and then I sort out the structure, grammar and syntax later.

-I also always write the introductory paragraph last because, as with the personal profile section of a CV, it’s much easier to do it that way as you’re simply summarising what’s written below.
+I also always write the introductory paragraph last because, as with the personal profile section of a CV, it’s much easier to do it that way as you’re simply summarizing what’s written below.